The Metal Element

 Procurements

 Your ritual libation will be a magically-charged Wei Qi Tonic, comprised of horseradish root, white onions, hot peppers, garlic, ginger root, and apple cider vinegar.
 In some circles, this is called ‘Fire Cider’ (big ups to the herbalists fighting against the corporatization of this folk medicine!).
 Fire Cider is white and pungent to support the lungs, as this combination of color and taste resonates with the element Metal in five element correspondences within Traditional Chinese Medicine.
-You can find directions on how to make this infernal brew here.
+You can find directions on how to make this brew here.
 Wei Qi Priests & Priestesses could also use an immunity alembic of their choice in lieu of Fire Cider.
-A strong hot toddy, a shot of fresh pressed garlic juice, oil of oregano, cayenne & lemon water, whatever tickles your pickle.
+A strong hot toddy, a shot of fresh pressed garlic juice, oil of oregano, cayenne & lemon water, whatever is on hand.
 Ideally, your libation will be zesty, fiery, and entirely NOT sip-worthy.
 But with a dash of magical zeal, anything radiating with the harmonics of healing will do.

 When you fall ill, first regulate the breath,